Pamela Koehne-Drube

 1. Get Specific

 Specific details can also help bring your characters to life and make them feel more real to your readers.
-Instead of saying, “they were sad,” try describing physical actions and surroundings to convey emotion.
-For example, you might say, “tears welled up in her eyes as she stared at the photo, her hand shaking as she traced the lines of her loved one’s face.
+Instead of saying, “They were sad,” try describing physical actions and surroundings to convey emotion.
+As another exaggerated example, you might say, “Tears welled up in her eyes as she stared at the photo, her hand shaking as she traced the lines of her loved one’s face.
 The room was silent except for the soft sniffles that escaped her lips.”

 2. Mix It Up